Growing up with Superstitious and Beliefs

 Make a toast, choose beer because with a glass of water, means you want everyone present to die

-If someone you know is about to take an exam, go on a trip, a job interview, or do anything else for which a little luck might be appreciated, do them a favour: spill some water on the floor behind him/her
+If someone you know is about to take an exam, go on a trip, a job interview, or do anything else for which a little luck might be appreciated, do them a favor: spill some water on the floor behind him/her

 Keep a fish scale in your wallet throughout the year.
 The tradition begins at Christmas dinner, leaving fish scales under plates or tablecloths to bring prosperity to your home, so by keeping it in your wallet the rest of the year, you ensure that prosperity won’t run out